Ankit006/learn_rust/README.md

 [Back to Top](#index)

 ## References and Borrowing
 A reference is like a pointer pointed to a value stored in the memory, which is owned by an another variable.
 Unlike a pointer, a reference is guaranteed to point to a valid value.
+Reference is also called **borrowing**.
+One thing to rememebr
 ```
 fn main() {
     let s1 = String::from("hello");